-Web applications are difficult to secure, and often contain large amounts of sensitive data.
-For these reasons, web applications are a prime target for malicious hackers and require specialized testing to ensure proper security.
-Web application penetration testing is specifically designed to uncover software vulnerabilities in modern web applications and provide recommendations to help improve security.
+Web applications are difficult to secure, making them a prime target for malicious hackers.
+They require regular, specialized testing to ensure their security.
+Web application penetration testing is specifically designed to uncover software vulnerabilities in modern web applications and provide recommendations to help improve their security.

-- Custom software integrations of Commercial Off-The-Shelf (COTS) Software
+- Custom Integrations of Commercial Off-The-Shelf (COTS) Software

-With a application-layer penetration test, Tanner’s Information Security team will help identify both common and application-specific vulnerabilities that exist in using custom developed software.
-While we utilize automated scanning tools to improve testing efficiency, our methodology is heavily focused on manual testing and verification techniques.
-Many application-layer vulnerabilities are logical and systematic flaws in the code that are often overlooked during and automated testing.
+Our methodology is heavily focused on manual testing and verification techniques.
+Many application-layer vulnerabilities are the result of logical and systematic flaws in the code that are often overlooked during automated testing procedures.
 If exploited, these types of vulnerabilities can be the most damaging.
 This is why most web applications require manual testing.

-Tanner’s web application penetration testing begins with a network/operating system review to verify the underlying systems are configured securely.
-After performing initial system-wide tests, Tanner’s penetration testing team will focus on the application layer (layer 7), which requires significant attention and accounts for the majority of the time allocated to these engagements.
+Tanner’s testing protocol begins with a network/operating system review.
+This helps verify that underlying systems are configured securely.
+After performing initial systemwide tests, our penetration testing team zeroes in on the application layer (layer 7).
+Application layer testing accounts for the majority of the time allocated to application penetration engagements.

-Tanner’s team will first assume the role of an anonymous attacker who does not have valid credentials to the application, to verify if the application is accessible to rogue users.
-If user credentials are provided and authenticated testing is in the scope of the project, our team will authenticate to the application to determine if valid users can:
+Our team first assumes the role of an anonymous attacker who does not have valid credentials to access the application.
+This is done to determine if the application is accessible to rogue users.
+Our team then authenticates to the application and determines if valid users can:

 - Exploit vulnerabilities